 I believe we carry in our hearts an image of Heaven of the memories of all of those who have gone before us.
-And that somewhere in my past of Six Degrees of Separation is someone who knew someone who knew someone who once touched the kindness of Christ and marveled at His beauty.
+I believe those who influence our lives become a part of who we are and in return we pass them on to others.
+And that somewhere in all our pasts of Six Degrees of Separation is someone who knew someone who knew someone who once touched the kindness of Christ and marveled at His beauty.
 And my prayer now is that through me…you will have the opportunity to see someone so precious in how he has affected me.

 I only know that we hung out that summer and that they moved at the end of the summer and that he ran away and it was not until several years ago now, that I was told that he had died in his teens.
 I only know that I cared for him and that I have always been graced with a presence.
 And to me that presence is Eddie.